 Iva, who lives in the Marais, lists her favourites in this post.

-The Marais is so much fun to explore.
+These are some of the best things to do in le Marais Paris.
 Every time I return there is a new discovery.
 I hope you enjoy it as much as I do.
 Let me know what you love about it!

 Until next time,